michwoj01/The-Crew-RLCard-Game/README.md

 Game rules are based on the official rules of The Crew card game.
 For detailed rules, refer to the [official rulebook](https://gramywplanszowki.pl/storage/games/668/files/zaloga-w-poszukiwaniu-dziewiatej-planety-instrukcja.pdf)

+IMPORTANT: The game scenario is to take some tasks with one communication token, no other restrictions apply.

 ## License

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.